Area of a Triangle

 Area = ½ × 5 × 3 = 7.5 cm2Don't forget: ½ × a number = 0.5 × a number = a number ÷ 2.

-Another Real Example of How to Find the Area of a TriangleThe slider below shows another real example of how to find the area of a triangle:
+Lesson SlidesThe slider below shows another real example of how to find the area of a triangle.
+Open the slider in a new tab

 In the formula, a and b are lengths of two sides of the triangle and C is the angle between them.
 The image below shows what we mean by the two sides and the angle between them: